 Online research can drive you close to psychotic.
 Here’s why: Snoopy creeps see your research underway and one of them grabs the name you’ve been researching.
 You like the results of your research and try to buy the name but what you get is an offer to sell it to you for, oh, I don’t know, ten thousand dollars.
 Some sell for over an order of magnitude more than that.

-Do not type the proposed name into your browser address bar, into a Whois search field, or into a domain registrar’s or reseller’s page for looking up names for availability.
+Do not type the proposed name into your browser address bar, a Whois search field, or a domain registrar’s or reseller’s page for looking up names for availability.
 You’ll have to do without the knowledge you’d get that way.